-If you are not from the SADC region and require a Visa when visiting Zambia, there are a few options you should be aware of depending on your itinerary.
+If you are not from the SADC region and require a Visa when visiting Zambia, and the Victoria Falls, there are a few options you should be aware of depending on your itinerary.

 Additionally, be sure to check the number of days you have been granted in your passport and that of any dependents.
 Overstaying is a serious problem and can be easily avoided by checking the number of days before leaving the desk.
 Some of the ports can take payment by card, but this can be hit and miss.
 Aim to have the right cash amount on hand for your party; in the correct denominations, and you will speed through the arrival formalities.

 Check if you are eligible for a KAZA Visa on arrival here.